dedunu/tech/_posts/2019-07-10-how-to-change-current-schema-in.md

 ---
 layout: post
-title: How to change the current schema in Postgres CLI
+title: "How to change the current schema in Postgres CLI"
 ---

 If you want to see the current schema you are on.